code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2634-filter-elements-from-array/solution.md

 Unlike in [2635.
 Apply Transform Over Each Element in Array](../2635-apply-transform-over-each-element-in-array/), it's a bit harder to get rid of the index variable, because the size of the result array doesn't necessarily match the number of elements we've processed so far.

-However, we can still merge the inner function into the main function, by using additional argument with [default values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
+However, we can still merge the inner function into the main function, by using additional arguments with [default values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
 I don't love this because it pollutes the interface of our function, but it works:

 [View submission on LeetCode](https://leetcode.com/problems/filter-elements-from-array/submissions/1381119504/)